 Austin is growing fast.
 In 2016 the city registered the ninth largest metro-area growth in the United States, as an average of 159 people moved to the city each day.

 The city’s economy is one of the strongest in the US, but with more people working here, the downside is an expected increase in the cost of living.
-By 2020 average rents are forecast to rise by 11% from their 2017 prices.
+By 2020 average rents are forecast to rise by 11 percent from their 2017 prices.

 When it comes to auto insurance, rates across Texas are higher than the national average.
 Thankfully drivers in Austin pay less for auto insurance than in other Texas cities like Houston.
 But more people equals more drivers and this can, in turn, mean higher auto insurance rates.